Duranta19/Lunch-Management/README.md

-# Project Title
+# Project Title: Lunch Management System

-A brief description of your project.
+A brief description of this project.

 ## Technologies Used